Most often you have found gray Portland cement used for bricklaying.

 Step 3- Whitewash the Walls

-Now that the walls are ready, start by applying the cement as you would primer or paint.
+Now that the cement paint and walls are ready, start by cleaning the walls using a slightly damp cloth.

-Apply in even layers using the proper brushes, rollers, or tools.
+Apply in even layers using the proper paint brushes, rollers, and other essential paint tools.

 Two coats are recommended, although if you manage to apply a thick enough single coat and the paint will match, then you may be able to get away with one coat of white Portland cement.